MicrosoftDocs/PlayReady/Docs/Overview/playreadyproductios.md

 # PlayReady Client SDK for iOS

-PlayReady Client SDK for iOS is designed to help developers create iOS apps that play digital content protected with PlayReady technology.
+PlayReady Client SDK for iOS is designed to help developers create iOS applications that play digital content protected with PlayReady technology.
 With this development kit, PlayReady technology can then be used on a wide variety of iOS device classes such as telephones, set-top boxes, and portable media players.

 <a id="ID4ER"></a>